Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 ## Settings

 You can use these to customize and adjust the patcher to your setup.
+Any mention of weight is equivalent to the `count` property of leveled lists.

 ### Settings:

 - **General Settings:**
   - **Generation Mode:**
     - `GenerateRarities` **(Default)**
       - Generates and distributes the various enchantments as by the settings in the next section.